 Just end the relationship, and continue to seek the Lord.

-Disclaimer: A date is not dating.
+canadian pharmacy online Disclaimer: A date is not dating.
 Again, please don’t be a freakish weirdo and give Christians a negative label.
 Having coffee or going to eat dinner with the opposite sex is not dating.
 That’s a date.
 Dating is more intimate.
 Dating involves D.T.R talks.
 It involves sharing personal struggles and vulnerability.

 So, if you choose not to get coffee or watch a movie with the opposite sex, then whatever.
 But don’t place that expectation on others.

 The ultimate purpose of marriage is sanctification (becoming like God).

 If you are a Christian, God isn’t a piece of your pie.
 He is the pie.
 Why date someone who doesn’t even have God as a piece of the pie?

 My wife loves the Lord, and I can say with all certainty I wouldn’t be following Jesus without her.
 There will be days when life is crashing down, your faith is wavering, and the only thing left is your spouse.
 This is the beauty of a sanctifying marriage.
 In this scenario, your spouse is there to pray for you, put his or her arm around you, and walk with you.

 Without a Christian spouse, one of two things will happen: you will drift away from God or your spouse will become a functional god (more on this later).
 Both of these are bad.

 Without a Christian spouse you will either drift away from God or make your spouse a functional god.TWEET THIS!

 There is another dangerous mentality in Christian circles I want to address…”flirting to convert.”